 - 1. Check the engine oil.
 For instructions, refer to $\it Checking\ the\ engine\ oil$ in this chapter. - 2.
 If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
 Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening. - 3.
 Recheck the engine oil level.
-Make sure the oil level is not above the MAX mark on the engine oil level dipstick. - 4.
-Install the dipstick and ensure it is fully seated. - 5.
-Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn or until the cap is fully seated.
+Make sure the oil level is not above the normal operating range on the engine oil level dipstick.

+- 4. Install the dipstick and ensure it is fully seated. - 5.
+Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn until three clicks are heard or until the cap is fully seated.

-To avoid possible oil loss, DO NOT operate the vehicle with the engine oil dipstick and/or the engine oil filler cap removed.
+To avoid possible oil loss, DO NOT operate the vehicle with the engine oil level dipstick and/or the engine oil filler cap removed.